Hebron: Muslim conquest and Islamic caliphate

-Geniza documents from this period refer only to "the graves of the patriarchs" and reveal there was an organised Jewish community in Hebron who had a synagogue near the tomb, and were occupied with accommodating Jewish pilgrims and merchants.
+The tradition survives to this day in the form of the Takiat Ibrahim soup kitchen, which has been active in providing food for thousands over Ramadan, which coincided with food shortages during the 2024 Gaza war.
+Geniza documents from this period mention "the graves of the patriarchs" and attest to the presence of an organized Jewish community in Hebron.
+The Jews maintained a synagogue near the tomb and earned their livelihood accommodating Jewish pilgrims and merchants.
 During the Seljuk period, the community was headed by Saadia b.
 Abraham b.
-Nathan, who was known as the "haver of the graves of the patriarchs."
+Nathan, known as the "haver of the graves of the patriarchs."